 On 14 September 2022, the European Commission put forward a legal proposal to prohibit products made with forced labour on the EU market.
 Civil society has welcomed the proposed regulation, but criticised weaknesses particularly around a lack of remedy for victims.
 The proposal needs to be discussed and agreed by the European Parliament and the Council of the European Union before it can enter into force.

-The Parliament's Internal Market and International Trade committees adopted their position on the proposed regulation on 16 October 2023, strengthening the Commission's draft; they have agreed to skip plenary and go straight to trilogue once the Council adopts a mandate too.
+The Parliament's Internal Market and International Trade committees adopted their position on the proposed regulation on 16 October 2023, strengthening the Commission's draft; they agreed to skip plenary and go straight to trilogue, pending a negotation mandate from the Council.

 More information is available below.